iterative/dvc.org/content/docs/api-reference/read.md

   the target data. _Default_: The
   [default remote](/doc/command-reference/remote/default) of `repo` is used if a `remote` argument is not given.
-For local projects, the <abbr>cache</abbr> is tied before the default remote.
+For local projects, the <abbr>cache</abbr> is tried before the default remote.

 - `mode` - specifies the mode in which the file is opened.
 Defaults to `"r"` (read).
 Mirrors the namesake parameter in builtin